Skip to content

 Bringing it together

-OT network security for Australian manufacturers is achievable without disrupting operations when the work is sequenced sensibly.
 Map the plant to the Purdue levels, draw IEC 62443 zones with target security levels onto that map, define every conduit explicitly, route all remote access through a controlled broker with multi-factor authentication, and run patching on a risk basis with compensating controls where patching is not possible.
-The ACSC Essential Eight gives the baseline for the IT-like assets, and NIST SP 800-82 supplies the detailed OT control catalogue.
 The result is a network that supports modern connectivity and reporting while keeping the control system reachable only through paths that are named, justified and monitored.
 If you can share your site layout, PLC mix and current network arrangement, Metromotion Controls can work through a segmentation and remote-access design that fits the plant.

 References